hoot-w00t/VPNd/README.md

 ## Building the project
 You need `make` and `gcc` to build the project.

-The `--vpn-ip` argument depends on the `ip` program to automatically set the IP address/route of the virtual device.

 Clone the repository and navigate to it, then execute
 ```
 make